 Description

+The Measure of Performance (MoP) Specification «mopSpecification» specifies attributes of a system that determine how well the system element is satisfying or expected to satisfy technical requirements. «mopSpecification» is a «Block» that specifies a technical measure, constraints, and measurement activities used to provide insight into the progress made in the definition and development of the technical solution, risks and issues.

-The Measure of Performance (MoP) Specification captures Stakeholder descriptions of physical or functional attributes relating to system operation that are to be transformed into one or more MOPs.
+The «mopSpecification» captures Stakeholder descriptions of physical or functional attributes relating to system operation that are to be transformed into one or more MoPs.

-MoP Specifications may refine MoE or KPP Specifications.
+«mopSpecification» may refine MoE or KPP Specifications.

 Generalization: